The Vault Regulars

 Site of the brickworks.
 Upper centre.

-We reached the Old Bleach works at Dunscar which has now been transformed as a timer merchants.
+We reached the Old Bleach works at Dunscar which has now been transformed as a timber merchants.
 The building looked in decent condition and a wrought iron fencing had the initials HH worked into it.
 I thought it might have something to do with the Hardcastle family who owned the works.

 At the A666 we turned left for a short distance leaving the road at a splendid pair of victorian gate posts into what may have been private at one time.
 On the way to Horrocks Fold we passed a reservoir which is now a fishing lake.
 Nobody fishing today.